streamreasoning/TripleWave/_posts/2015-12-18-installation.md

 ### Requirements

-* nodejs (tested on version 4.4.0 and 5)
+* NodeJS > 6.0.0
-* java 8 (for fuseki, theoretically you can ignore this if you plan to use only the transform mode)
+* Java 8 (for fuseki, theoretically you can ignore this if you plan to use only the transform mode)

 In order to install TripleWave just clone the repository